✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Job board admins

 All listings with company, location, expiry, and featured flag visible inline.
-Bulk-update featured listings and filter expired-but-still-published rows.
+Bulk-update featured listings, expire stale roles overnight, and filter the expired-but-still-published rows that slip past.

 Moderators

-Listings filtered to pending + sorted by submission date — process the moderation queue inline.
+Listings filtered to pending and sorted by submission date — the moderation queue as a flat table.
+Approve or reject inline without opening the editor for every entry.

 Employers

-Per-employer listing dashboards filtered by author, with status, applications received, and expiry visible.
+Per-employer dashboards filtered by author with status, application count, and expiry visible.
+Capability-gated views mean each employer only sees their own listings.

 Questions